rackerlabs/rackspace-how-to/content/exchange/block-senders-in-owa.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology/).

-#### Block Senders
+### Block Senders

 **Warning:** Outlook Web App does not include a setting to reject senders.
-It will only automatically mark blocked senders as junk.
-Administrators can reference [Blacklists in Microsoft Exchange](/how-to/spam-preferences-safe-lists-and-black-list-in-microsoft-exchange/#manage-black-list) for instructions on rejecting senders.
+It only automatically marks blocked senders as junk.
+Administrators can reference [Blacklists in Microsoft Exchange](/how-to/spam-preferences-safe-lists-and-black-list-in-microsoft-exchange/#manage-black-list) for instructions on how to reject senders.

-1. Log into your Exchange mailbox at [apps.rackspace.com](apps.rackspace.com)
+1. Log in to your Exchange mailbox at [apps.rackspace.com](apps.rackspace.com)

-2. Click the gear icon in the upper right-hand corner.
-Select **Options** from the drop down menu.
+2. Click the gear icon in the upper right-hand corner, and then select **Options** from the drop down menu.

     <img src="{% asset_path exchange/block-senders-in-owa/options_gear.png %}" />

-3. Click **Block or Allow** from the menu on the left hand side of the screen.
+3. In the left-hand menu, click **Block or Allow**.

     <img src="{% asset_path exchange/block-senders-in-owa/block_or_allow.png %}" />

-4. Enter the email address or domain of the sender which you would like to automatically send to Junk.
+4. Enter the email address or domain of the sender which you want to automatically mark as junk.

     <img src="{% asset_path exchange/block-senders-in-owa/blocked_senders.png %}" />